Dillonb/n64/docs/source/overview.rst

 The Nintendo 64 is an early 3D console with some interesting quirks.
 Let's get right into it.

-The system is often thought of as having two main components - the CPU, and the Reality Coprocessor (RCP), with the RCP again being divided into two components, the Reality Signal Processor (RSP) and the Reality Display Processor (RDP.)
+The system is often thought of as having two main components - the CPU, and the Reality Coprocessor (RCP), with the RCP again being divided into two components, the Reality Signal Processor (RSP) and the Reality Display Processor (RDP).

 The system has 4MiB of RDRAM, expandable with an add-on (Expansion Pak) to 8MiB.
 The system is designed in such a way that all 3 processors (CPU, RSP, RDP) can access the same memory.
 Thus, this RAM acts as both normal system RAM and VRAM at the same time.